-Nintendo took an old-school approach with the Nintendo Switch by using cartridge-based games.
+Nintendo took an old-school approach to the Nintendo Switch by using cartridge-based games.
 The benefit of cartridges is that you won’t need to install them directly on the system.
 When you pick up your console and a game — namely, Breath of the Wild — you can just pop the cartridge in and play without having to install any data.
 If you choose to download Breath of the Wild, on the other hand, the file size will devour a whopping 13.4GB.
-Even if you plan to buy physical copies of most AAA games, if you account for system updates, game patches, eShop games, and Virtual Console classics (when VC comes to Switch), the console’s 32GB of storage space will evaporate rather quickly.
+Even if you plan to buy physical copies of most AAA games, if you account for system updates, game patches, eShop games, and Virtual Console classics (when it comes to Switch), the console’s 32GB of storage space will evaporate rather quickly.

-Thankfully, the Switch has a MicroSD card reader that allows you expand on-board storage.
+Thankfully, the Switch has a MicroSD card reader that allows you expand onboard storage.
 Here’s what you should consider when picking out a MicroSD card for your Switch, along with a few recommendations.